MB3hel/AUVControlBoard/docs/docs/firmware/build.md

 - `[version]` is either `v1` or `v2`
 - `[config]` is the configuration you want to flash (same as configuration built: `Debug`, `Release`, `MinSizeRel`, or `RelWithDebInfo`)
 - `[tool]` is one of the above upload tool aliases.

+*Note that most tools will only work if the target board is in bootloader mode.
+To enter bootloader mode:*

+- ***v1:** Press the reset button twice quickly (double press).*
+- ***v2:** Hold the BOOT button.
+While holding it, press and release the NRST button.
+Then release the boot button.*

+*Make sure to enter bootloader mode before flashing!*